 The Milwaukee is by far the fastest to charge of these three, taking just over 30 minutes, while the Ryobi and the DCD777C2 take closer to an hour.

-Next, the DCD771C2, the M12 FUEL, the Bosch PS21-2A, and the Makita XFD10R all merited a 4 out of 10.
-These drills also include two batteries, but the M12 FUEL includes both a 2 Ah and a 4 Ah battery.
-For this test, we used the 2 Ah battery with the M12, as it more closely compared to the other products, but you could expect it to last roughly twice as long when using the larger battery.
+Next, the DCD771C2, the M12 FUEL, the Bosch PS21-2A, the Craftsman CMCD700C1 and the Makita XFD10R all merited a 4 out of 10.
+These drills all include a pair of batteries except for the CMCD700C1, which only came with a single battery.
+Additionally, the M12 FUEL includes both a 2 Ah and a 4 Ah battery.
+For this test, we used the 2 Ah battery with the M12, as it more closely compares to the other products, but you could expect it to last roughly twice as long when using the larger battery.
 The Makita charges the fastest of this group, taking less than 30 minutes, followed by the M12 which took around 40 minutes.
-The DEWALT is next, taking just about an hour, while the Bosch takes even longer — about an hour and a half.
+The DEWALT and Craftsman are next, taking just about an hour, while the Bosch takes even longer — about an hour and a half.

 The Makita did the worst of this quartet in our battery life testing, dying after completing three full cycles of drilling three 1" holes and driving in 16 screws.
-The Bosch did a little better, dying just before it finished four, while the DCD7771C2 and the M12 completed four full cycles and drove in a few more screws before they were totally depleted.
+The Bosch did a little better, dying just before it finished four, while the DCD7771C2 and the M12 completed four full cycles and drove in a few more screws before they were depleted.
+The CMCD700C1 also only made it through four full cycles but managed to drive in all the screws of the 5th set and start on the 1" holes before calling it quits.

 Once again at the back of the group, the BLACK+DECKER BDCDD12C earned another 1 out of 10.
 It only included a single battery, took 200 minutes to charge, and died before it finished two full sets of drilling and driving.
 Additionally, we even swapped out the 1" paddle bit for a ½" twist drill since this drill lacks the power to even use the spade bit and it still did terribly.